open-telemetry/opentelemetry-java/sdk_extensions/zpages/README.md

-# OpenTelemetry SDK Contrib - zPages
+# OpenTelemetry SDK Extension zPages

 [![Javadocs][javadoc-image]][javadoc-url]

-This module contains code for OpenTelemetry's Java zPages, which are a collection of dynamic HTML web pages that display stats and trace data.
+This module contains code for OpenTelemetry Java zPages, which are a collection of dynamic HTML web pages that display stats and trace data.

 * Java 7 compatible.